 If you have selected Dr. Herve` Gentile and you feel that you are not ready for a consultation with him, you can arrange to have a complimentary consultation with our highly trained staff or attend one of our seminars.

 Although Dr. Herve` Gentile is among the most experienced and respected cosmetic plastic surgeons and he is one of the first triple board certified plastic surgeons, we cannot stop emphasizing that you need to do your homework.
 Believe it or not any doctor can call himself a plastic or cosmetic specialist…but is he indeed a trained plastic surgeon?
+Plastic Surgery is a surgical super-specialty.
+To be accepted into their highly competitive training programs, successful applicants must stand out from the others based on their skills, recommendations, clinical achievements and their examination scores.
 For example gynecologists, ER doctors, family doctors, and all others are not trained in plastic surgery.
 Some of these doctors only training is some weekend courses.
 Many start with cosmetic medical procedures like Botox or filler injections but then decide to branch out into surgical procedures.
 The foundation of plastic surgery is reconstructive surgery and all plastic surgeons have spent many years in training and have developed and refined this necessary experience which complements aesthetic surgery.
 Before you can make a beautiful face you first need to know how to reconstruct it.
 Some Plastic Surgeons like Dr. Gentile have obtained additional training by serving a fellowship in Facial Plastic Surgery.

 The American Board of Medical Specialties (ABMS) is the agency, which governs specialty boards.
 They assure that surgeons certified in Plastic Surgery have received the appropriate training, passed rigorous exams and have demonstrated experience and competence in both cosmetic and reconstructive surgery.
 Also you need to know that there is no ABMS recognized certifying board with “cosmetic surgery” in its name.
 To see if a surgeon is certified by the American Board of Plastic Surgery (ABPS) you may call the ABMS at 1.866.275.2267 or check the web site at www.certifieddoctors.org or www.abms.org.